swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 - Block comment syntax also means that a regex literal would not be able to start with the `*` character, however this is less of a concern as it would not be valid regex syntax.

+### Ambiguity with infix operators

-- Finally, there would be a minor ambiguity with infix operators used with regex literals.
+There would be a minor ambiguity with infix operators used with regex literals.
 When used without whitespace, e.g `x+/y/`, the expression will be treated as using an infix operator `+/`.
 Whitespace is therefore required `x + /y/` for regex literal interpretation.

 ### Regex syntax limitations